Nuvolect/DeepDive-Android/README.md

 ## Features
 * The source code is at your fingertips using the elFinder "Mac-like" file manager.
 * Your code is secure on your hardware, not on an unknown server in the Cloud.
-* Additional tools include Keystore, Shell, and Logcat.
+* Device details, app details and permissions
 * APK extraction and unpacking
 * DEX optimization
 * Convert Android DEX to Jar
 * Decompile most Android apps
 * Private and crypto file storage
+* File manager and finder
 * Instant search and search sets
 * Shell, Logcat & Keystore utilities
 * Android API 19+ (KitKat+)